Why the Ramones Couldn’t Break Through With ‘Rocket to Russia’

-From the opening blast of ‘Cretin Hop’ to the finals strains of ‘Why Is It Always This Way?,’ it is as solid an album as the band would ever make, with many considering it their best.
-The LP is loaded with many of the band’s best loved songs such as ‘Teenage Lobotomy,’ ‘Rockaway Beach,’ and ‘We're a Happy Family.’
-Their cover of the Trashmen classic ‘Surfin Bird’ helped cement the path between the young, loud and snotty sounds of 1977 and the equally chaotic teenage blasts from the previous decade.
+From the opening blast of "Cretin Hop" to the finals strains of "Why Is It Always This Way?," it is as solid an album as the band would ever make, with many considering it their best.
+Rocket to Russia is loaded with many of the Ramones' best-loved songs such as "Teenage Lobotomy," "Rockaway Beach," and "We're a Happy Family."
+Their cover of the Trashmen classic "Surfin Bird" helped cement the path between the young, loud and snotty sounds of 1977 and the equally chaotic teenage blasts from the previous decade.

-The guys made an ever so slight move into the Billboard charts with the single ‘Sheena Is a Punk Rocker,’ which made it all the way up to number 81.
-The album actually made it into the top 50, but both the single and LP quickly fell off the charts as radio's refusal to give into that evil ‘punk rock’ stood firm.
+The guys made an ever-so slight move into the Billboard charts with the single "Sheena Is a Punk Rocker," which got all the way up to No. 81.
+Rocket to Russia actually made it into the Top 50, but both the single and LP quickly fell off the charts as radio's refusal to give into that "evil punk rock" stood firm.

-It's so hard to imagine now, but the Ramones, and others of a similar cloth, were seen as the enemy as much as ‘disco’ was back then to the diehard rocker.
+It's so hard to imagine now, but the Ramones and others of a similar cloth were seen as the enemy as much as disco was back then to the die-hard rocker.
 The question of "why" is still uncertain all these years later, but one thing that is for sure is the power and the fun of the Ramones hasn't diminished one iota.
-Slap this baby on, crank it up and let it rock!